Generación del 13: Style

 The works of The 13 Generation were in the Post-romanticism style.
 Their landscapes and portraits were created independently of international trends.
 They painted themes devoted to the social landscape, the life of poverty and common people.
-Moving away from traditional themes, they maintained certain concepts, such as respect for accurate representation of volume and colour, and technical expertise in painting the human form.
+Moving away from traditional themes, they maintained certain concepts, such as respect for an accurate representation of volume and colour, and technical expertise in painting the human form.
 They also explored melancholy as a theme with rich dark colours, broad brush strokes, and less detailed forms which were sketched masterfully.
 They became dedicated to portraiture, paying less attention to religion and abandoning mythological themes.
 Their use of red became their signature, combined with deep greens and earthy colours.
 The use of light was important to this group, showing some details that were reminiscent of the Spanish style inherited from their teacher.
 Their use of colours moved them closer to a Realist style.
 Even though the group shared many common characteristics, many of its student members had a very strong signature style.
 This was the case for both Arturo Gordon and Pedro Luna, whose styles were drastically different even though they were also two of the most notable members of the 13 Generation.